Skip to content

 The following table summarizes key datasets available for parametric insurance design:

-Risk Type Data Source Provider Frequency Data Latency Geospatial Resolution Status Documentation
+Risk Type Data Source Provider Frequency Data Latency Geospatial Resolution Variables Status Data exploration Pricing Monitoring Documentation

-Weather ERA5-Land ECMWF via Copernicus CDS Hourly (aggregated to daily) ~7 days 0.1° (9-10 km) Active Details
+Weather ERA5-Land ECMWF via Copernicus CDS Hourly (aggregated to daily) ~7 days 0.1° (9 km) Daily precipitation, min/max temperature, temperature fluctuation, snowfall Active Details

-Weather IMD Gridded Rainfall India Meteorological Dept. Daily ~3 days 0.25° (25 km) Active Details
+Weather IMD Gridded Rainfall India Meteorological Dept. Daily ~3 days 0.25° (25 km) Daily rainfall Active Details

-Weather IMD Gridded Temperature India Meteorological Dept. Daily ~3 days 0.5° (50 km) Active Details
+Weather IMD Gridded Temperature India Meteorological Dept. Daily ~3 days 0.5° (50 km) Daily min/max temperature Active Details

-Weather CHIRPS Climate Hazards Center Daily ~3 weeks 0.05° (5 km) Active Details
+Weather CHIRPS Climate Hazards Center Daily ~3 weeks 0.05° (5 km) Daily precipitation Active Details

-Tropical Storm IBTrACS NOAA Event-based / Monthly 2-5 days post-event Storm track data Active Details
+Tropical Storm IBTrACS NOAA Event-based / Monthly 2-5 days post-event Storm track data Maximum 6-hour wind speeds Active Details

-Tropical Storm GDACS Copernicus & UN OCHA Event-based Real-time to 4 days Multi-hazard events Partially Active Details
+Disaster Events GDACS Copernicus & UN OCHA Event-based Real-time to 4 days Multi-hazard events Multi-hazard events (storms, earthquakes, floods, wildfires, droughts, volcanoes) Active Details

-Earthquake USGS EHP USGS Real-time/Daily Minutes to 1 day Event-based Partially Active Details
+Earthquake USGS EHP USGS Real-time/Daily Minutes to 1 day Event-based Earthquake events, peak ground acceleration, magnitude Not Active Details

 Planned Weather & Climate Data Sources